Narrative and exquisitely carved

 South Gallery, East Section: Swargas and Narakas (Heavens and Hells)

 As the name suggests, the Heavens and Hells bas-relief is about the depiction of heavens and hells as described in the ancient Hindu texts called Puranas.
-This 200 feet long bas-relief is carved on the eastern section of the south gallery located on the perimeter of the lower level of Angkor Wat.
-It depicts 37 heavens in the upper tier and 32 hells in the lower tier.
-The hells are much more descriptive than the heavens.
+The image shows a section of 200 feet long bas-relief carved into the eastern section of the southern gallery.

 In Hindu mythology, Yama is one of the Ashta Dikpalas (guardians of the eight directions) and is responsible for guarding the South, which makes him the lord of the south.
 Therefore, the bas-reliefs related to Yama are in the south gallery.